-mandate terms for minor trainer 0.0

 D3 Fall X

 D3 Winter X

 D3 Spring X

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?

-5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

+maioato an itomo roganoa or transfer etadente te apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript Χ

-D5 College transcript(s) Х
+D5 College transcript(s) X

 D5 Essay or personal statement Х

-D5 Interview Х
+D5 Interview X

-D5 Standardized test scores Х
+D5 Standardized test scores X

-Statement of good standing from prior institution(s) х
+D5 Statement of good standing from prior institution(s) Х